The world-renowned experts at the OSUCCC – James are transforming the way cancers are prevented, detected, treated and, yes, cured.

 - Over-the-counter medicines

 - Write down the following information about each medicine:

 - When you take it

 - Why you take it

-- Be prepared to bring in all of your medicines (in the original containers) so your doctor can review them with you at your visit.
+- Be prepared to bring in all of your medicines in the original containers so your team can review them with you at your visit.

 - Ask a family member or friend to come with you to the visit.
-This person can listen and take notes while you are talking to the doctor.
+This person can be an extra set of ears to listen and take notes while you are talking with your healthcare team.